 - IRA Planning for Long-Term Care and Longevity

 - Plan for Nursing Home Care – Even If You Don’t Want to Go

 - Have You Withdrawn Enough from Your IRA This Year?

 Jeff R. Hawkins and Jennifer J. Hawkins have practiced in the areas of trusts, estates, and elder law for over 26 years.
 Both lawyers are Trust & Estate Specialty Board Certified Indiana Trust & Estate Lawyers and active members of the Indiana State Bar Association and National Academy of Elder Law Attorneys.
 Both lawyers are admitted to practice law in Indiana, and Jeff Hawkins is admitted to practice law in Illinois.

-Jeff Hawkins is also a registered civil mediator, a Fellow of the American College of Trust and Estate Counsel and the Indiana Bar Foundation; a member of the Illinois State Bar Association and the Indiana Association of Mediators; and he was the 2014-15 President of the Indiana State Bar Association.
+Jeff Hawkins is a Fellow of the American College of Trust and Estate Counsel and the Indiana Bar Foundation; and a member of the Illinois State Bar Association.
+He was also the 2014-15 President of the Indiana State Bar Association.